 When the Commission makes a General Order under this Division which affects awards and industrial agreements, or awards or industrial agreements, in force under this Act, the Commission may, in respect of each award or industrial agreement so affected, direct the Registrar to prepare and publish in the required manner the provisions of that award or industrial agreement resulting from the operation of that General Order.

 [Section 51BD inserted: No. 36 of 2006 s.
 17.]

 51BE.
 Publication of order

-The Registrar shall publish in the required manner any General Order made under this Division.
+The Registrar must publish in the required manner any General Order made under this Division.